emmahsax/highline_wrapper/README.md

 require 'highline_wrapper'
 ```

-Then, you can call its questions to receive answers:
+Then, you can call its questions to receive answers.
+There's several configuration options for each type of question.
+Look below for the different options for each type of question, and what they each return.

+#### Open-ended questions

+Question configuration options:
+* `secret`: defaults to `false`
+* `required`: defaults to `false`

+<details><summary>Examples</summary>

 ```ruby
 > HighlineWrapper.new.ask('What is your favorite number?')